 Event-driven architectures have three key components: event producers, event routers, and event consumers.
 A producer publishes an event to the router, which filters and pushes the events to consumers.
 Producer services and consumer services are decoupled, which allows them to be scaled, updated, and deployed independently.

-Learn the basics of event-driven architectures and get started with EventBridge, including creating an event bus, setting up SaaS event sources, and more.
+For a deeper dive, check out our AWS Online Tech Talks series on How to Use Amazon EventBridge to Build Decoupled, Event-Driven Architectures.
+Learn the basics of event-driven architectures and get started with Amazon EventBridge, including creating an event bus, setting up SaaS event sources, and more.

 Benefits of an event-driven architecture

 By decoupling your services, they are only aware of the event router, not each other.
 This means that your services are interoperable, but if one service has a failure, the rest will keep running.
 The event router acts as an elastic buffer that will accommodate surges in workloads.

 You no longer need to write custom code to poll, filter, and route events; the event router will automatically filter and push events to consumers.
 The router also removes the need for heavy coordination between producer and consumer services, speeding up your development process.